 According to Section 93 of the Education and Inspections Act 2006, school staff are legally permitted to use reasonable force.
-Staff receive training on the appropriate use of force, taking into account the young learner's behaviour, age, the level of risk, and the potential impact on all involved.

 The school may also conduct searches of young learners' belongings if there is reasonable suspicion of prohibited items that could cause harm, including weapons, drugs, or other dangerous items.